Box Hill Circular via Betchworth walk

 7. The continuation of the walk is steeply down the escarpment from the memorial, with the left-most of several broad grassy paths being the most direct route.
 At the bottom turn left onto a chalky path in front of a hedge (the short cut mentioned above).

 8. After going through a wooden gate carry on down the path to another gate, where you leave Box Hill.
 Keep ahead on a track, which in 100m comes to a lane.
-Go up the bank on the other side and through a wooden side gate into a large sloping field, designated as a Grazing Area.
+Go up the bank on the other side and through a wooden side gate onto a permissive path between wire fences, shown on the OS map as Pilgrims Way?
+(PW).

 9. Continue the directions at §C.